AUAP/AP2017/all_miniex/mini_ex9/README.md

 3) Upload your sketch in a directory called "miniex9".
 Create a README file and upload to the same directory.
 The readme file should address the following:
 - Which API have you chosen? and Why?
+- Please indicate if your work requires to download and run on our own computer.
+(As for mine, github doesn't work for me that's why I have to upload to my own server and ask you to download it to run on your computer)
 - Can you describe your process of making this mini exercise in terms of acquiring, processing, using and representing data?
 - What is your reflection on the aesthetics of (big) data?